jack829/primeMultiplicationTable/readme.md

 ##Prime Multiplication Table

-####To Run:
+####To Create a Prime multiplication table:

-  from the root directory command line:
+  From the root directory command line:
   'ruby table.rb'

 ####To Run Tests:

-  from the root directory:
+  From the root directory:
   'ruby tests/table.rb'

+####Note:

+  The number of rows and columns defaults to 10 but can be altered by adding an argument for the number of desired rows and columns to PrimeMultiplicationTable.new on line 58 of table.rb